-Set forth below is an itemization of the total expenses that are expected to be incurred in connection with the separation and distribution and are payable by us.
+Set forth below is an itemization of the total expenses that are expected to be incurred in connection with the separation and distribution Pursuant to the separation and distribution agreement, we will bear 50% of such expenses, or approximately US\$1.4 million.
 With the exception of the SEC registration fee and the NASDAQ listing fee, all amounts are estimates.

-SEC registration fee US\$
+SEC registration fee US\$ 3,622

-NASDAQ listing fee
+NASDAQ listing fee 200,000

-Printing and engraving expenses
+Printing and engraving expenses 228,000

-Accounting fees and expenses
+Accounting fees and expenses 888,057

-Legal fees and expenses
+Legal fees and expenses 1,147,361

-Miscellaneous
+Miscellaneous 332,173

-Total US\$
+Total US\$ 2,799,213